Learning Center Orientations

 Additional questions about Learning Center Orientations may be directed to Jonathan MacSwain firstname.lastname@example.org 650-306-3468.

 The Learning Center offers make-up and missed exam proctoring services for Cañada College in-class, online and hybrid courses.
 Unfortunately, we do not currently proctor exams from Skyline or CSM.
 Our proctoring area is located adjacent to the front counter of the Learning Center, and is separated from the main lab by half-wall partitions.
 This means noise level and traffic will vary by time of day.
 Ear-plugs are provided, but please warn your students it can get loud during peak times.

 - Proctoring is primarily for make-up and missed exams.
-Proctoring for entire classes (e.g. midterms or finals) must be arranged prior to the start of the semester.
+Proctoring for entire class sections (e.g. midterms or finals) must be arranged prior to the start of the semester.

 - All exams must be dropped off and picked up in person.
 We proctor over 600 exams per semester, and do not accept tests via email.
 It is the instructor's responsibility to print enough copies for their students, and pick up exams when they are completed.

 - The Learning Center now has four computers available in the testing area for online and typed response exams.

 - A test proctoring instruction sheet must be filled out and completed for all exams.
 Student names should be provided when available.